cvsanjeev/Ubuntu-18.04-on-M1/README.md

 Just Press return

-You will see ubuntu starts
+You will see ubuntu starts again

 Enter your Username and Password